 In the meantime, in 2001 he carried out his doctoral studies at the Institut pour les Études de l’Union Européenne, in Bonn, Germany, and on 18 October 2002 he gave his perpetual vows in the Church of Saint Ignatius in Tokyo, passing to the Japanese province of the Society, for which – again until 2006 – he was provincial delegate for the promotion of vocations (from 2002), director of the Catholic Centre of the Sophia University (from 2003) and of a small community of Jesuits in the capital (from 2004).

-After obtaining in 2006 the chair as ordinary professor of the university, born from the intuition of Chiara Lubich, founder of the Focolare Movement, in the same year Hollerich became superior of the Scolastico for a two-year term, and was also delegate of the Japanese Episcopal Conference for the preparation and participation in the World Youth Day held in Cologne in 2005, at which Benedict XVI presided.
+In 2006 he obtained the chair as ordinary professor of the university, in the same year Hollerich became superior of the Scolastico for a two-year term, and was also delegate of the Japanese Episcopal Conference for the preparation and participation in the World Youth Day held in Cologne in 2005, at which Benedict XVI presided.

 In 2008 he was chosen as the rector of the community of 65 Jesuits of the Sophia University and vice rector for general and student affairs in the same institution, entering into direct contact with the many academic communities in Asia, Europe and America.
 At the same time he was consultor of the Japanese province of the Society of Jesus.